 Drelnza, at the doors to the Nexus, holding Daoud's Wondrous Lanthorn aloft, as portrayed by Jeff Easley.
-Source uncertain, although I'm told this was for a private commission.
+Source: The Vampire Daughter Print, from Art of the Genre.

 Here is the relevant section on vampires from OD&D vol. 2:

 These monsters are properly of the “Undead” class rather than Lycanthropes.
 If they are exposed to direct rays of sunlight, immersed in running water, or impaled through the heart with a wooden stake they are killed; otherwise they can be hit only as Spectres, but such hits do not kill them but only force them to assume gaseous form if they lose all hit points.
 Vampires drain two life energy levels as do Spectres when they hit an opponent in combat.
 They regenerate during combat as do Trolls, but they do so immediately upon being hit at the rate of three hit points per turn.
 Vampires can command help by calling to them from 10 to 100 rats or bats or from 3 to 18 wolves.
 They can polymorph themselves into either a huge bat or into a gaseous form, doing either at will.
 They Charm men-types merely by looking into their eyes (treat as a Charm Person spell with a minus 2 for the object’s saving throw against magic).
 Vampires cannot abide the smell of garlic, the face of a mirror, or the sight of a cross.
 They will fall back from these if strongly presented.
 They must always return to a coffin whose bottom is covered with soil from their native land during the daylight hours.
 Men-types killed by Vampires become Vampires under the control of the one who made them.